-No. Please follow the instructions as listed on the Program/Application Materials section.
+No. Please follow the instructions as listed on the Programme/Application Materials section when launched.

 What about if I’m not a French or a resident participant?

-This program treats all applicants equally regardless of residency.
-TypeParis will not qualify trainees for International attendees visas and is not able to assist you in getting a travel visa of any kind.
+This programme treats all applicants equally regardless of residency.
+TypeParis will not qualify attendees for International attendees visas and is not able to assist you in getting a travel visa of any kind.
 We therefore ask you to read with the highest attention the government guidelines for visas to the France.
 More here.